 \subsection{Designing Interaction Sequences}

-Our implementation instructs the robotic arm to move to specific locations by providing a set of arm rotations (acquired using inverse kinematics) as the input parameters (Section~\ref{sec:inverse-kinematics}).
+Our system instructs the robotic arm to move to specific locations by providing a set of arm rotations as the input parameters (Section~\ref{sec:inverse-kinematics}).
 Given the limited number of unique physical buttons on each IoT device, we can configure the robotic arm to iterate through buttons in a specific order, or ``interaction sequence,'' by feeding in consecutive sets of arm rotations.

-Given the difficulty of collecting real user-generated IoT traffic for research purposes, one of the main research goals of this study is to design robot interaction sequences that can consider all possible real user interactions.
-This is especially difficult as most user interactions with IoT devices are random and do not necessarily follow a strict pattern.
-Meanwhile, different users may have different preferences or habits when interacting with the same devices.
-As a result, we want to supply the robotic arm with interaction sequences that provide thorough coverage of possible user interactions.